theamnabb/wordPress/HowToCreateNewProject.md

 - Step 5: Run On localhost/Project_name
 - Step 6: profile, general settings and permlinks
 - step 7: Add plugins and theme
-- step 7: Add plugins and theme
-- step 7: Add plugins and theme
-- step 7: Add plugins and theme
 - step 8: create a home page and then connect with theme by reading in setting